Fursuits are durable enough to wear for performance, dancing and interaction, but they are also individual pieces of art which need love and care.

 Maintenance and Fragile Areas

-keep your fursuits in a dry, cool and clean area away from moisture, pets and harsh light.
+When storing, keep your fursuits in a dry, cool and clean area away from moisture, pets and harsh light.
 Fursuit bodies can be hung up in the closet like clothes, using clothes hangers with clips or laying the suit through the hanger to avoid unnecessary pulling of the fabric.
 Folding a fursuit up for a long period of time may cause creases in the fur that are difficult to brush out.
 Fursuit heads should be stored somewhere where there is no pressure on the head to cause an alteration to its shape.
 Avoid direct light that may fade any airbrushing or dyes used on the suit.
+Make sure your suit is dry before storing it.

-you may pack your suit into a suitcase or a large plastic sealed tub or box.
+When traveling, you may pack your suit into a suitcase or a large plastic sealed tub or box.
 When packing into a suitcase, try to protect the head with padding and avoid crushing it down, do not overpack.
 You should mark luggage containing fursuits as 'fragile' and may want to consider purchasing baggage insurance.
 An alternative to suitcases is a plastic sealable container or "action packer".
-"Action packers" look like this:
+"Action packers" look like the image on the left.

+Washing!
 Fursuit handpaws and tails can be hand-washed with soapy water or a bit of detergent, then wrung out and air-dried.
-Bodysuits can be hand or machine-washed but should NEVER, EVER be put in a dryer.
+Bodysuits and tails can also be hand or machine-washed on a cold, gentle cycle… but should NEVER, EVER be put in a dryer.
+As a rule, NO FAUX FUR ITEMS SHOULD EVER BE DRIED WITH HEAT.
 The dryer's heat will destroy the acrylic fabric in the fake fur.
-In all cases, fursuit parts are meant to air-dry and should not be subjected to heat, a hairdryer may be permissible for short periods of time.
+In all cases, fursuit parts are meant to tumble-or-air-dry and should not be subjected to heat, a hairdryer may be permissible for short periods of time.
 For cleaning fur, "Folex" and other products used for teddy bears can be used to spot-clean fake fur-this will keep white fur from looking gray.
 Avoid bleach.

 If damage occurs to your suit that is not out of blatant negligence or purposeful alteration, contact me and I will be able to fix your suit.
 Kilcodo Costumes has a 2-year repair warranty, more info about this can be read on the F.A.Q. page.

-© Copyright 2010 Kilcodo Costumes All Rights Reserved.
+Website, artwork and costumes © Kilcodo Costumes.
+All Rights Reserved.